stefanhans/thoughts-about-contexting-talk/PITCHME.md

 Write functions or mappings <br>from anything into a binary hierarchy.

+- create the binary hierarchy directly |
-- use standards like GPS, taxonomies ...
+- use standards like GPS, taxonomies ... |
-- transform from dictionary, list, range ...
+- transform from dictionary, list, range ... |
-- research a new subject area
+- research a new subject area |

 ---